-trometry analysis of the tryptic peptides obtained from the membrane identified ESAT6 as the major protein in both the bands (60% coverage; five peptides were identified in each case), thus confirming the identity (data not shown).
-Consistent with the analysis (Fig. 8B), combined intensities of both the bands of ESAT6 in the JAL sample was higher compared with the other strains.
-Next, we sought to analyze whether the elevated levels of Esx proteins in JAL provide any survival advantage.
-Toward this, we performed ex vivo infections (THP1 cells) with all the strains and examined their survival post-infection.
-As expected, the Ra strain showed compromised survival.
-Although BND showed marginally compromised survival at the 24-h time point, the overall trend of survival in the differentiated profile was very similar to Rv.
-In contrast, the JAL strain seems to have considerable advantage in the host at every time point (Fig. 8D).
-Consistent with these results, we observed higher bacillary count, even at 6 h post-infection, in comparison with the other three strains in THP-1 cells infected with JAL strain (Fig. 8E).
+Analysis of the data presented in Figures 4 & 5 suggested lower expression of the entire mce1 operon consisting of genes in the regulation of lipid involved metabolism in Mtb in the BND strain (Fig 8A).
+This feature distinguished BND from the other three strains.
+Analysis of the 257 ANOVA-significant proteins showed that 10 proteins corresponding to the Esx family are up regulated in JAL compared with the other three strains (Fig 5 Cluster 1 and Fig 8B).
+Esx proteins are known to be critical for virulence, and their higher expression could be linked to the higher virulence of the JAL Since the analysis was performed strain. with the whole cell lysates, we sought to determine the levels of CFP10, ESAT6 and ADH in the culture filtrate fractions.
+As was the case with whole cell lysates (Fig 4A and B), ADH levels were observed to be lower in the culture filtrate fraction of JAL compared with the other strains (Fig 8C).
+In agreement with the analysis, the levels of CFP10 in the culture filtrate fraction of JAL were found to be significantly higher (Fig 8B and C).
+However, in the case of ESAT6 an additional band migrating above the ESAT6 band was observed in the JAL lane (Fig 8C), which could be due to some form of posttranslational modification.
+To confirm the identity of the additional band in a separate experiment, we aligned the membrane with the western blot and both the bands were excised separately from the membrane.
+Mass spectrometry analysis of the tryptic peptides obtained from the membrane identified ESAT6 as the major protein in both the bands (60% coverage; five peptides were identified in each case), thus confirming the identity (data not shown).
+Consistent with the analysis (Fig 8B), combined intensities of the both the bands of ESAT6 in JAL sample was higher compared with the other strains.
+Next we sought to analyze if the elevated levels of Esx proteins in JAL provide any survival advantage.
+Towards this we performed ex vivo infections (THP1 cells) with all the strains and examined their survival post infection.
+As expected Ra strain showed compromised survival.
+Although BND showed marginally compromised survival at 24 h time point, overall trend of survival in the differentiated profile was very similar to Rv.
+In contrast JAL strain seems to have considerable advantage in the host at every time point (Fig 8D).
+Consistent with these results we observed higher bacillary count, even at 6 h post infection, in comparison with the other three strains in THP-1 cells infected with JAL strain 8E).
 If the higher bacillary count observed in JAL were to be due to higher levels of secretory proteins such as ESAT-6, then decreasing ESAT-6 levels could be expected to compromise the bacillary count.
-Although pre-incubation of the bacteria with ESAT-6 antibody did not significantly alter the bacillary load in other strains, we observed an $\sim\!\!2.5$ -fold decrease in the bacillary load in the JAL strain (Fig. 8E).
+While pre-incubation of the bacteria with ESAT-6 antibody did not significantly alter the bacillary load in other strains, we observed an ~ 2.5 fold decrease in the bacillary load in the JAL strain (Fig 8E).